meteor/meteor/content/routing.md

 </template>
 ```

 Of course, we might find that we need to share this functionality between multiple pages of our app that require access control.
-We can easily share functionality between templates by wrapping them in a wrapper "layout" component which includes the behavior we want.
+We can share functionality between templates by wrapping them in a wrapper "layout" component which includes the behavior we want.

 You can create wrapper components by using the "template as block helper" ability of Blaze (see the [Blaze Article](http://blazejs.org/guide/spacebars.html#Block-Helpers)).
 Here's how we could write an authorization template: